-Now, I’m not asking for anything out of the ordinary.
+I’m not asking for anything out of the ordinary.
 On the contrary, I try to make sure I’m booking flights where it should be easy to interline bags, such as sticking to the same airline alliance for all of the flights.
-I also usually am trying to do this when I’m checking in for a business class flight, which I’m sure has helped my odds in getting a helpful check-in agent.
+I am also usually trying to do this when I’m checking in for a business class flight, which has helped my odds in getting a helpful check-in agent.

-On our trip to see Christmas markets, we started our journey in Salzburg, Austria.
+On our trip to see Christmas markets a while back, we started our journey in Salzburg, Austria.
 I already had reserved our award flight on Singapore Airlines from New York JFK to Frankfurt.
 When searching for flights from Frankfurt to Salzburg, the only non-stop was on Austrian Airlines (which was later changed to a Lufthansa flight).
 I booked award tickets for the connecting flight using 8,000 United miles.

-What I did was let the agent know when checking in for our Singapore flight that we had a connecting flight from Frankfurt on Lufthansa and asked if he could check our bags to our final destination.
-I provided the PNR for our Lufthansa flight and with a few taps on his keyboard, out came our luggage tags with our bags checked all the way to Salzburg.
+I let the agent know when checking in for our Singapore flight that we had a connecting flight from Frankfurt on Lufthansa and asked if he could check our bags to our final destination.
+I provided the PNR for our Lufthansa flight and with a few taps on his keyboard, our luggage tags came with our bags checked all the way to Salzburg.

 Will this work for you?

-I wish there was a set answer I could give but there are so many variables, including the willingness of the employee who is checking your bags at your departure airport, that there’s no sure thing.
-Delta and United have published policies where they will check bags through if you’re flying on an alliance partner.
+I wish there were a set answer I could give, but there are so many variables, including the employee’s willingness to check your bags at your departure airport, that there’s no sure thing.
+Delta and United have published policies to check bags through if you’re flying on an alliance partner.
 American’s policy says they will not check the bag through on separate PNRs with partner airlines or even with their own planes.

 If you’re going to make two separate reservations, make sure to leave enough time during your connection to plan for the worst-case scenario.
 That would be if you were required to pick up your bags from the baggage claim and go back to the check-in desk for your connecting flight.
 If you’re connecting in a country that requires a visa for you to enter, this may be a problem and in that case, it would make sense to book flights on the same PNR, even it means paying a little more for the ticket.
 The peace of mind will be worth it.